PhilipMay/eniak/it/jupyter-notebook.rst

 Using Jupyter with Conda
 ------------------------

-<WRAP center round tip 60%> At the moment (Aug.
-6. 2019) this problem
-seems to be fixed in jupyter.
-No other software is needed. </WRAP>
+At the moment (Aug.
+6. 2019) this problem seems to be fixed in jupyter.
+No other software is needed.

 When using Jupyter Notebook with Conda there `might be problems <https://stackoverflow.com/questions/39604271/conda-environments-not-showing-up-in-jupyter-notebook/44786736>`__.